Here’s some good news: from now on, we will automatically renew your material before it becomes due.

-Three days before an item becomes due, you will receive an email stating: “The following items have been renewed for you (title, new due date).
+The day an item becomes due, you will receive an email stating: “The following items have been renewed for you (title, new due date).
 Please check your library account for the status of other checked out items.”

 Items that have holds on them—when other patrons are waiting for them—will not be automatically renewed.
 For items that have holds, you will receive the standard email notice that the item is coming due.